marcos-diazg/BIMM143_SP23/schedule.md

 ## 2: Sequence alignment fundamentals, algorithms and applications

 **Topics:**
-Sequence Alignment and Database Searching: Homology, Sequence similarity, Local and global alignment, Heuristic approaches, Database searching with BLAST, E-values and evaluating alignment scores and statistics.
+Sequence Alignment and Database Searching: Homology, Sequence similarity, Local and global alignment, Heuristic approaches, Database searching with BLAST, E-values, and evaluating alignment scores and statistics.

 **Goals:**
 - Be able to describe how dynamic programming works for pairwise sequence alignment.